kayasax/EasyPIM/EasyPIM/Documentation/Step-by-step-Guide.md

-# EasyPIM Progressive Validation Runbook
+# EasyPIM Progressive Validation Runbook (August, 31 2025)

 A safe, step-by-step plan to exercise the orchestrator and policies in a real tenant.
 Each step includes a minimal JSON and a preview (-WhatIf) run before applying.